SaadAlbaz/Project-8-feed_reder_testing/README.md

-# Practice standard "test-driven development" or TDD, using JavaScript
+# Practice standard "test-driven development" or TDD, using JavaScript for the purpose of Testing

 How to run
 1. Download the project